opensrp/fhircore/MEASURE.md

-## MEASURE
+## Measure
 The [Measure](http://hl7.org/fhir/R4/measure.html) is a FHIR resource which represents definition- for calculation of an indicator.
 The Measure uses a logic Library (CQL) that contains the calculation logic for measure.

-A basic measure report can comprise of following components
+A working example (Households and Members disaggregated by age) of Measure can be found [here](https://github.com/opensrp/fhir-resources/blob/main/ecbis/measure/household_measure.fhir.json).
+Notable components in example Measure are

 ```
 {